The Executive Board

 Marcia Cross, Co-founder and President

-Stephen Gans, CPA, Treasurer
+Stephen Ganns, CPA, Treasurer

 Marcie Reeder, Vice President